 - Clearer system generated messages to help users experiencing problems logging into the service

 We're always looking for ways to improve the service, so if you have any suggestions, please email email@example.com and we'll look to see what we can do.

 All responses can now only be submitted via the respond to an NHS cyber alert service.

 Benefits of the service

-The respond to an NHS cyber alert service is due to replace the CareCERT Collect portal, offering greater
+The respond to an NHS cyber alert service has replaced the CareCERT Collect portal, offering greater:

 NHS organisations are mandated by NHS England and NHSX to respond to these cyber alerts within 48 hours from when they are issued by the DSC.
 This new service will make the experience easier and more user friendly.